King Coal: West Virginia’s Abusive Love

 39 more died in 1886.

-The coal mine disasters kept coming.
-The casualty numbers became a grim but accepted part of life in West Virginia.
+The coal mine disasters kept coming and the casualty numbers became a grim but accepted part of life in West Virginia.
 Explosions, collapses, fires, flooding, or suffocation of the hopelessly trapped-it was all part of the tradition of coal mining, and it is not a thing of the past:

 - 1954 – 16 miners die when the Jamison No. 9 mine in Farmington, WV blows up.